wesleyesantos/Wesleyesantos/README.md

 <br/>

 ## About me
-- Data analyst student in Fiap's postech 👨🏼‍🎓🚀. <br/>
+- Recently post graduated as Data Scientist in FIAP 👨🏼‍🎓🚀. <br/>
-- Great skills with Data analysis and bussines (Logistics and supply chain) 📈📉💹📊. <br/>
+- Great skills in Data analysis, business inteligence and operations (Gratuated and post graduated in Logistics and supply chain) 📈📉💹📊. <br/>
-- Goal: Became a recognized tem leader before 2030.💪🏽 <br/>
+- Preferred tools:
+  > Basic for get data: Excel, SQL, Power BI, python<br/>

 ## Social midia 🙋🏽‍♂️